odoo/documentation/content/applications/finance/fiscal_localizations/mexico.rst

 If you use the :guilabel:`Send & Print` the PDF Document will have all the corresponding information.

 .. image:: mexico/mx-xmlimport.png
-   :align: center
-   :alt: Example of Draft Invoice created with the XML Reader
+   :alt: Example of Draft Invoice created with the XML Reader.

 This can be done for :guilabel:`Vendor Bills` too.

 .. tip::
-   - You can also drag and drop XML files for already created draft Invoices.
-It'll retreive the :guilabel:`Fiscal Folio`
+   You can also drag and drop XML files for already created draft invoices and Odoo retrieves the :guilabel:`Fiscal Folio`.

 .. feav note - 18.0 can now conciliate with PO

 CFDI to public
 **************

-The Mexican Government requires that any goods or services that you might sell should be backed up by an invoice.
+The Mexican government requires that any goods or services that you might sell should be backed up by an invoice.
 If the customer you are selling to does not require an invoice or has no |RFC|, a *CFDI to Public* has to be created.

-If you select the :guilabel:`CFDI to Public` checkbox in either a Sale Order or an Invoice, the final XML will override the data in the invoice contact and will add the following characteristics:
+If you select the :guilabel:`CFDI to Public` checkbox in either a sale order or an invoice, the final XML will override the data in the invoice contact and will add the following characteristics:

-- |RFC|: **XAXX010101000** if it is a National Customer or **XEXX010101000** if it is a Foregin Customer
+- |RFC|: **XAXX010101000** if it is a national customer or **XEXX010101000** if it is a foreign customer
 - :guilabel:`ZIP` code: The same code of the company
 - :guilabel:`Usage`: S01 - Without Fiscal Effects